NehilDanis/nehildanis.github.io/about.md

 🎂 My baking journey started few years back.
 It is actually pretty amazing to see, the science behind baking and learn about how to achieve the best pastry cream, or the best texture for your dessert.
 I share my cakes on a seperate instagram account, you can check it [here](https://www.instagram.com/nehilbakes/).

 This blog is mostly for me to keep track of what I have accomplished over the time.
-To share the problems I have faced while implementing new things, worth mentioning.
+To share the problems, that I have faced while implementing new things.

 ## Publications